What To Do With Rotten Eggs – All You Need To Know

 As with other food products, eggs come with a stamp on the carton that indicates their expiration date.
 Checking this date is one of the simplest ways that help show if they might have gone bad or not.
 Depending on where you reside in the US, an egg’s carton can have an ‘expiration or ‘sell-by date.

 A ‘sell by’ data shows the length of time a store can offer products for sale (usually not more than 30 days from the day of packing).
-This date may not necessarily mean that the eggs are not safe for consumption.
+This data may not necessarily mean that the eggs are not safe for consumption.
 Conversely, an ‘expiration date indicates the date after which the eggs may not be fresh.
 You may also look for ‘pack date’ if the above two dates are missing (this is a requirement for eggs graded by USDA).
-Pack date shows the day that the eggs were washed, graded, and packaged.
+The pack date shows the day that the eggs were washed, graded, and packaged.

 ‘Pack date’ is usually printed and represented as a chronological number (corresponding day of the year).
 For example, 1st January, which is the first day of the year, is written as 001, while the last day, which is 31st December, is printed as 365.
-Eggs within ‘sell by, ‘expiration‘, or ‘pack’ dates may still be good for consumption.
+Eggs with ‘sell by, ‘expiration‘, or ‘pack’ dates may still be good for consumption.

 However, since eggs may still be good to eat after the above dates, especially if they are refrigerated, it is advisable to conduct further tests on them; refrigerating your eggs prevents bacterial growth and preserves quality.